-While suffering from paint brush wrist, paint roller elbow, Do-it-yourself-basement-floor knees and a multitude of other aches and pains, I’m happy, ohhhh so happy, to say that progress is the basement is being made.
+While suffering from paint brush wrist, paint roller elbow, “Do-it-yourself painted vinyl basement floor knees” and a multitude of other aches and pains, I’m happy, ohhhh so happy, to say that progress is the basement is being made.

 T-Minus 5 days and counting…

 We’ve been doing the basement in steps, half the basement at a time.
 This is one half of the basement before the ceiling and floors were painted.

 Here is the same half of basement after the ceiling was painted and the floor was primed.